BrightDevelopers/developer-documentation/README.md

 This GitHub organization is "**by developers __for__ developers**" and hosts detailed Engineering and API documentation, example code, SDKs, and open-source tools to help you build applications that integrate with BrightSign.

 These pages are specific to folks writing software that works with BrightSign.
-For many users, our turnkey solutions provide everything you need.
-You can create and publish presentations without code using [**BrightAuthor:connected**](https://www.brightsign.biz/brightauthor-connected/) and manage players using [**BSN.cloud**](https://www.brightsign.biz/bsn-cloud/).
+If you don't write code you might be delighted with the core BrightSign products - including our award-winning low-code/no-code media authoring tool [**BrightAuthor:connected**](https://www.brightsign.biz/brightauthor-connected/) and/or our award-winning media-player control system [**BSN.cloud**](https://www.brightsign.biz/bsn-cloud/).
-If you need information on how to **use these BrightSign products**, please see the [BrightSign Support Site.](https://www.brightsign.biz/support)
+If you need information on how to **use these BrightSign products**, please see the [BrightSign Support Site.](https://www.brightsign.biz/support).

+But if you are a software developer who wants to **build things** using BrightSign, you are in the right place!

 ---